UniMath/agda-unimath/src/metric-spaces/metric-pseudocompletion-of-metric-spaces.lagda.md

       ( isometry-metric-pseudocompletion-Metric-Space)
 ```

-### A complete metric space is isometrically equivalent to its metric pseudocompletion
+### The mapping from a complete metric space into its metric pseudocompletion is an isometric equivalence

 ```agda
 module _